MattKevan/blinkist-bookmarklet/README.md

 Simple bookmarklets to export a Blinkist book summary to Markdown.

 * bookmarklet.js - Opens a modal with the converted text
-* obsidian.js - Creates a new note in Obsidian with the converted text.
+* obsidian.js - Saves a new note in Obsidian.

 ![Screenshot of the bookmarklet in action](screenshot.png)